Discovering environments with XRM: Discussion

 \section{Discussion}

 We have introduced \fullmethod{} (\method{}), a simple algorithm for environment discovery. \method{} provides a recipe to tune its hyper-parameters, does not require early-stopping, and can discover environments for all training and validation data---dropping the requirement for human annotations at all.
-More specifically, \method{} trains two twin label predictors on random halves of the training data, while encouraging each twin to imitate confident held-out mistakes by their sibling.
-This implements an ``echo-chamber'' that identifies environments that differ in spurious correlation, and endow domain generalization algorithms with oracle-like performance.
+More specifically, \method{} trains two twin classifiers on random halves of the training data, while encouraging each twin to imitate confident held-out mistakes by their sibling.
+This implements an ``echo-chamber'' that identifies environments that differ only in spurious correlation, and endow subsequent OOD generalization algorithms with oracle-like performance.

 We highlight two directions for future work.
 Firstly, how does \method{} relate to the invariance principle $Y \perp E \mid \Phi(X)$?
 What is the interplay between revealing relevant labels $Y$ and relevant environments $E$ as to afford invariance?
 To our knowledge, \method{} is the first environment discovery algorithm tampering with labels $Y$, thus exploring invariance---and the violation thereof---from a new angle.
 Because relabeling happens with a probability proportional to confidence, we expect model calibration to play a role in understanding the theoretical underpinnings of \method{}, as it happened with other invariance methods~\citep{dg_calib}.
-Overall, the theoretical analysis of \method{} will call for new tools, because the optimal solution is a moving target that depends on the dynamic evolution of the labels, steering away from the Bayes-optimal predictor $P(Y \mid X)$.
+Overall, the theoretical analysis of \method{} will call for new tools, because label-flipping steers XRM away from the Bayes-optimal predictor.

 Secondly, we would like to further understand the relationship between \method{} and the multifarious phenomenon of memorization.
 Good memorization affords invariance (\emph{Where did I park my car?}), and therefore depends on the collection of environments deemed relevant.
-Bad memorization happens due to ``structured over-fitting'', commonly incarnated as a bad learning strategy ``use a simple feature for the majority, then memorize the minority''. \method{} seems to attack a similar problem but, how does it specifically relate to these two flavours of memorization?
+Bad memorization happens due to ``structured over-fitting'', commonly incarnated as a bad learning strategy; ``use a simple feature for the majority, then memorize the minority''. \method{} seems to attack a similar problem but, how does it specifically relate to these two flavours of memorization?
 Does \method{} discover environments that promote features that benefit all examples?